🧘 Curs nou de Abheda Yoga

 ……………………………………………………………………………………………….

-He obtained the grace of divine love and compassion specific to the MAHAMUDRA level
+He obtained the grace of divine love and compassion specific to the level of MAHAMUDRA

-Heading to the Yanglesho cave (now known as Palphing) between India and Nepal, the Grand Padma-Sambhava met Shakya Devi,daughter of a Nepalese king, who agreed to be his mystical consort and to follow him in the realization of his tantric SADDHANA which aimed to achieve the third level VIDYADHARA called MAHAMUDRA.
+On his way to the cave of Yanglesho (now known as Palphing) located between India and Nepal, the Great Padma-Sambhava met Shakya Devi, the daughter of a Nepalese king, who agreed to be his mystical consort and to follow him in the realization of his tantric SADDHANA which aimed at attaining the third level of VIDYADHARA called MAHAMUDRA.
 (At the third level VIDYADHARA – in Tibetan, PHYAG CHEN RIG’DZIN – it is assumed that the practitioner can leave his body at will).
-MAHAMUDRA is one of the highest teachings of the VAJRAYANA path; the Tibetan term for MAHAMUDRA – PHYAG CHEN RIG’DZIN – is described as the achievement of beatific cowness, the release from samsarA’s chains, and the inseparability between these two.
-Regarding this period of his spiritual practice, Padma-Sambhava noted: “In the Yanglesho cave I began to become aware of the Sublime HERUKA Reality of the mind that allowed me to obtain the powers of love and endless compassion specific to the realization of MAHAMUDRA”. (“The term HERUKA designates here a symbolic expression of the Supreme Consciousness).
+Mahamudra is one of the highest teachings of the VAJRAYANA path; The Tibetan term for MAHAMUDRA – PHYAG CHEN RIG’DZIN – is described as representing the realization of beatific emptiness, liberation from the chains of SAMSARA, as well as the inseparability between the two.
+Regarding this period of his spiritual practice, Padma-Sambhava noted, “In Yanglesho Cave I began to become aware of the Sublime HERUKA Reality of the mind that allowed me to attain the powers of endless love and compassion specific to the realization of MAHAMUDRA.” (“The term HERUKA here designates a symbolic expression of the Supreme Consciousness).

-Padma’s practice was interrupted because the NAGA-and Gyongpo and Yaksha Gomaka, as well as Logmadrin, a demon in the ethereal plane, had stopped the rain for several months.
-This led to drought, famine and disease, which affected the people of India and Nepal, Padma-Sambhava realized that the demons in this area were opposed to his achievement of MAHAMUDRA.
+Padma’s practice was interrupted as NAGA Gyongpo and Yaksha Gomaka, as well as Logmadrin, a demon from the etheric plane, stopped the rain for several months.
+This led to drought, famine and disease, which affected the people of India and Nepal, Padma-Sambhava realized that the demons in this area were opposed to his attainment of MAHAMUDRA.

 That is why he asked his GURU Prabhasti (“The Elephant of Light”) to give him a means to remove these obstacles.
-Prabhasti sent him the text “DORJE TANTRA PHURBA BYITTOAMA”,which was so voluminous that he could not be carried by one man.
-When this text arrived, the demons were terrified by his mere presence.
-In this way, obstacles to Padma’s SADHANA were removed, reaching perfection in MAHAMUDRA.
+Prabhahasti sent him the text “DORJE TANTRA PHURBA BYITOTAMA”, which was so voluminous that it could not be carried by a single man.
+When this text arrived, the demons were terrified even by his mere presence.
+In this way the obstacles in the way of Padma’s SADHANA were removed, and he attained perfection in the Mahamudra.

-Padma-Sambhava visited other ancient kingdoms where she gave people the teaching of DHARMA: Hurmudzu, which borders Orgyen, Sikojhara, Dharmakosha, Rugma, Tirahuti, Kamarupa, Kancha and more.
-It is not known exactly when he went to The Land of Droding, but the tantric teachings he offered there about deities continue to this day.
+Padma-Sambhava also visited other ancient kingdoms where he offered people the teaching of DHARMA: Hurmudzu, which bordered Orgyen, Sikojhara, Dharmakosha, Rugma, Tirahuti, Kamarupa, Kancha and more.
+It is not known exactly when he went to the land of Droding, but the tantric teachings he gave there about deities continue to this day.

 From the spiritual teachings of Grand Master Padma-Sambhava